 Misuse of Add Codes

-Only the student who receives an add code from a faculty member or another Citrus College official is authorized to use that code.
+Only the student who receives an add code from the instructor or another Citrus College official is authorized to use that code.

 Students enrolled in noncredit courses may obtain an enrollment verification from the Admissions and Records Office.